Knowledge hub

 What if the real problem is ads or follow-up, not the site?

 We tell you.
-A sharper site does not fix bad targeting or leaky follow-up.
-We point you to the right solution page or advisory so you do not fund the wrong project.
+A sharper site does not fix bad targeting or follow-up that nobody owns.
+We point you to the right solution page or to reviews and audits so you do not fund the wrong project.

 Should we do a website review first, or just build?

-Build straight away if the message, offer, and audience are already clear and only the page itself does not reflect them.
-Start with a review when the team disagrees on who the site is for, which pages matter, or whether the homepage names the right offer.
-A short advisory is cheaper than a rebuild aimed at the wrong target.
+Build right away if you already know your message and audience, and the page just does not show them yet.
+Start with a review when the team disagrees on who the site is for or what it should say.
+A short review is cheaper than a rebuild aimed at the wrong target.

 Topic